How many of the scaling trends in $pp$ collisions will be violated at sqrt{s_NN} = 14 TeV ? - Predictions from Monte Carlo quark-gluon string model: Introduction

-The recent interest to general features of elementary hadronic interactions, especially to characteristics of $pp$ collisions, at ultrarelativistic energies is manifold.
-First of all, these collisions are conventionally used as reference ones to reveal the nuclear matter effects, such as strangeness enhancement, nuclear shadowing, collective flow etc., attributed to formation of a pattern of hot and dense nuclear matter and the quark-gluon plasma (QGP) in the course of ultrarelativistic heavy-ion collisions (see \cite{QM09} and references therein).
-Although the formation of the QGP and/or collective behavior was not found yet in $pp$ collisions at energies up to the Tevatron energy $\sqrt{s} = 1.8$\,TeV, physicists are discussing the possibility to observe, e.g., elliptic flow in $pp$ interactions at $\sqrt{s} = 7$\,TeV accessible for the Large Hadron Collider (LHC) at CERN at present.
-This limit may be raised to $\sqrt{s} = 14$\,TeV in the nearest future.
-Because of the huge amount of energy deposited in the overlapping region the $pp$ systems might be similar to $A+A$ collisions at nonzero impact parameter at lower energies \cite{CDP08,Ent10} and, therefore, demonstrate collectivity.
-An alternative approach developed in \cite{BKK08} considers the flow effects in hadronic interactions as initial state effects linked to correlation between the transverse momentum and position in the transverse plane of a parton in a hadron.
-This problem should definitely be clarified in future.
 Then, the problem of multiparticle production in elementary hadronic collisions is not fully solved yet.
-Here for hard processes with large momentum transfer the running coupling constant $\alpha_S$ is small, that allows for application of the perturbative quantum chromodynamics (QCD).
-For soft processes with small momentum transfer, which give dominant contribution to high energy hadronic interactions, the $\alpha_S$ is close to unity and, therefore, non-perturbative methods should be applied.
-Many microscopic models \cite{fritiof,pythia,mc_qgsm,dpm,venus,hijing,urqmd,epos,phojet} based on the string picture of particle production \cite{jetset} have been successfully employed to describe gross features of hadronic collisions at relativistic and ultrarelativistic energies, whereas the statistical approach pioneered more than 50 years ago by Fermi and Landau \cite{Fer50,Land53} is not ruled out.
-To make predictions for the LHC in the latter case one has to extrapolate the data obtained at lower energies to the high energy region.
-It was found quite long ago that, despite the complexity of a reaction with tens or more particles in a final state, multiparticle production in $pp$ collisions exhibits several universal trends, such as $(\ln{\sqrt{s}})^2$ dependence of total charged particle multiplicity \cite{PDG}, Feynman scaling \cite{Feyn_scal} and related to it extended longitudinal scaling \cite{ext_long_scal}, KNO scaling \cite{KNO_scal} and so on.
+Here, for hard processes with large momentum transfer, the running coupling constant $\alpha_S$ is small, and that allows for application of the perturbative quantum chromodynamics (QCD).
+For soft processes with small momentum transfer, which give dominant contribution to high energy hadronic interactions, the $\alpha_S$ is close to unity and therefore, nonperturbative methods should be applied.
+Many microscopic models \cite{fritiof,pythia,mc_qgsm,dpm,venus,hijing,urqmd,epos,phojet,qgsjet2, paciae} based on the string picture of particle production \cite{jetset} have been successfully employed to describe gross features of hadronic collisions at relativistic and ultrarelativistic energies, whereas the statistical approach pioneered more than 50 years ago by Fermi and Landau \cite{Fer50,Land53} is not ruled out.
+To make predictions for the LHC in the latter case, one has to extrapolate the data obtained at lower energies to the high energy region.
+It was found quite long ago that, despite the complexity of a reaction with tens or more particles in a final state, multiparticle production in $pp$ collisions exhibits several universal trends, such as $(\ln{\sqrt{s}})^2$ dependence of total charged particle multiplicity \cite{PDG}, Feynman scaling \cite{Feyn_scal} and related to it extended longitudinal scaling \cite{ext_long_scal}, Koba-Nielsen-Olesen (KNO) scaling \cite{KNO_scal}, and so forth.
 Similar trends were found later on in proton-nucleus and nucleus-nucleus collisions as well (for review see, e.g., \cite{Busza08}).
-On the other hand, the description of ultrarelativistic hadronic interactions in the framework of Color Glass Condensate (CGC) theory \cite{CGC} leads to a universal power-law behavior of, e.g., density of produced charged particles per unit of rapidity and their transverse momentum \cite{MLP10}.
+On the other hand, the description of ultrarelativistic hadronic interactions in the framework of color glass condensate theory \cite{CGC} leads to a universal power-law behavior of, e.g., density of produced charged particles per unit of rapidity and their transverse momentum \cite{Lev10,MLP10}.